Bacon butter toffee is rich chocolate-covered butter toffee with a hint of smoky bacon.

 Welcome to Day 3 of Christmas Week.
 This annual event was started in 2012, and is hosted by Kim of Cravings of a Lunatic.
 This year we have over 35 bloggers sharing festive sweet recipes for the event, for which we all chipped in to give away $800 in Amazon Gift Cards.
-Keep scrolling after the recipe to enter!
+Update: The giveaway has ended.

 I have a hard time making plain butter toffee.
 Not because the recipe itself is hard.
 In fact, butter toffee is one of the easiest candy recipes around to make–right next to chocolate truffles.
 I mean seriously, the recipe takes all of 30 minutes from start to delicious finish.
 My difficulty in making toffee is due to the fact that I lose my flippin’ mind in the presence of butter toffee.
 When faced with a fresh batch of toffee, I’ll eat an entire pound within a manner of days.
 I wish I were lying about that fact.
 My willpower is tenuous at best around sweets, but it’s completely non-existent when it comes to toffee.
 I’m pretty sure that at least half of the miles that I run each year can be considered atonement for my toffee addiction.
 The other half is to compensate for all of the pies.